QualiSystems/TeraVM-Controller-Shell-2G/README.md

 |Cleanup Reservation.zip|Teardown script for cleaning a reservation.|

 ## Importing and Configuring the Shell
-This section describes how to import the Ixia IxLoad Controller 2G shell and configure and modify the shell’s devices.
+This section describes how to import the TeraVM Controller 2G shell and configure and modify the shell’s devices.

 ### Importing the shell into CloudShell